Carola has worked for agencies serving the hearing loss community for many years. She is also a freelance writer.

 Approximately 10 percent of deaf people communicate in sign language.
 There are many reasons why deaf people learn to sign.
-They may have been born deaf, have deaf parents, or attend schools for the deaf or bilingual sign language/English programs.
+They may have been born deaf, have deaf parents, or have attended schools for the deaf or bilingual sign language/English programs.

 Many deaf people choose not to sign for a variety of reasons.
-For example, some people lose their hearing after learning spoken language through causes such as illness or trauma.
+For example, some people lost their hearing after learning spoken language through causes such as illness or trauma.
 They may prefer to speak and lipread.
-They may chose to use a cochlear implant, a surgically implanted device that simulates hearing.
+They may choose to use a cochlear implant, a surgically implanted device that simulates hearing.
 They may require notetakers, captioning, or real-time transcription in school or at work.

 Myth: Sign Is Iconic

-If signers are demonstrating a conversation they have had with someone, they tilt their bodies slightly to the right or to the left to indicate who is speaking.
-Signers can also use certain handshapes that can represent people, objects, or vehicles and move them to indicate things such as seating patterns, walking, or a car accident.
+If signers are demonstrating a conversation they had with someone, they tilt their bodies slightly to the right or to the left to indicate who is speaking.
+Signers can also use certain handshapes to represent people, objects, or vehicles and move them to demonstrate things such as seating patterns, walking, or a car accident.

 Myth: Sign Is Universal

-There is an international form of sign language, but it is mainly used to help deaf people communicate at international events or to communicate information to an international deaf audience over the Internet.
+There is an international form of sign language, but it is mainly used to help deaf people communicate at international events or to communicate information to a global deaf audience over the Internet.
 This language is not in common usage.

-Myth: Sign Is a Visual Form of English
+Myth: Sign Is a Visual Form of Spoken and Written Language

 Sign language is a distinct language with its own grammar and syntax.
 It is not a subset of English.
-Sign language evolved naturally in the deaf community and became formalized with the help of certain leaders and deaf teachers in schools for the deaf.
-Signs are not always expressed in the same order as English words because of the directional and visual nature of the language.
+Sign language evolved naturally in the deaf community and became formalized with the help of certain leaders and deaf teachers in schools for the deaf such as Laurent Clerc.
+Signs are not always expressed in the same order as English words because of the visual and directional nature of the language.

 Native spoken language can influence manual language.
 For example, handshapes based on the English alphabet can be used to fingerspell words when signs may not exist, such as for proper names.
 Deaf people will create signs when needed as the world continues to change and evolve.
-English may influence the formation of some signs such as using the hand shape for “v” with movement to form the sign for the concept “victory” as shown in the above photo.
+English may influence the formation of some signs such as using the handshape for “v” with movement to form the sign for the concept “victory."

 Deaf people will assign hearing people a sign name if they do not have one.
-Name signs are often based on some characteristic of the person such as wavy hair or a personality trait such as smiling a lot.
+Name signs are often based on characteristics such as wavy hair or a personality trait such as smiling a lot.

 Myth: Hearing People With Basic Sign Language Can Be Interpreters